 In other words, in Casino (a masterpiece of a mob film if there ever was one), the factual apples (or heads) didn't roll far from the fictional tree.

-#7 on The Best Movies of 1995see more on Casino
+#64 on The Greatest Movies for Guyssee more on Casino